nafizjiwa/JAVASCRIPT-DOM/README.md

 # JAVASCRIPT-DOM

 Document Object Model [DOM]
-- organizes the web page elements into a tree diagram
+- A Tree of Node representing a web page.
-- implemented by browser
+- Browser implements DOM.
-- DOM/document object has properties and methods
+- DOM contains properties and methods to use.

 ##### DOM allows scripts (like JS) to access its children (HTML ELEMENTS) How?<br>
 >###### First, USE KEYWORD 'document' to access/reference the DOM